Okipa/laravel-brickables/README.md

 **Note**

-* According to the [number of bricks constraints](#define-brickables-constraints) defined in the Eloquent model, these methods could be brought to keep the min number of bricks instead of removing the targeted brick(s).
+* According to the [number of bricks constraints](#define-brick-constraints-for-model) defined in the Eloquent model, these methods could be brought to keep the min number of bricks instead of removing the targeted brick(s).

 ### Set content bricks order

-By default all bricks are ordered by their creation order (last created at the end).
+By default, all bricks are ordered by their creation order (last created at the end).

 The `Brick` model uses the `spatie/eloquent-sortable` package to handle the content bricks positioning.